Pituophis ruthveni (female)

 Some but not all of the information below was taken from a report posted simply by Kb Thursday, October 13, 2005

 "Most captive Louisiana pine snakes may possibly trace their heritage back to Terry Vandeventer and Don Young" mention some of the veteran pituophis breeders.
 They had collected a few back in the 1980s from Bienville Parish, Louisiana.
 There were also some of these snakes that originated from Memphis Zoo stock coming from Steve Reichling who had a captive breeding program for them during this time period.
 Vandeventer collected and provided some of the snakes for that program.
-Others have been known to have come from Rapides, Parish, Louisiana, but little is know what has happened to them.
+Others have been known to have come from Rapides, Parish, Louisiana, but little is known as to what has happened to them.
 Recently, WC stock was obtained by Mike Monlezun, Louis Porras, Theron Magers, and KJ Lodrigue.
 John Ginter has also obtained WC Louisiana pine snakes from Bienville, Parish.
 Although John is among the most respected pituophis researchers and collectors, before and around the beginning of 2000, he was breeding and selling what he was told by a trusted associate to be pure Louisiana pine snakes.
 They turned out to be bogus hybrids, Northern pine snakes and bull snakes with some, possibly bred with Louisiana pine snakes.
 He reportedly found out when the hybrid on this site was featured in Reptiles Magazine and he received many calls and emails.
 Many others have been pulled into the fakes.
 John is very careful now about the integrity, locality, legality, other details regarding all his reptile adquisitions.
 Craig Trumbower, a long time PIT breeder was also deceived by greedy liars.
 Another report says that Jim Kane so fed up with the deceptions and legitimacy of pure ruthveni, sold his breeders that may have actually been valid and pure, and he focused his efforts on other breeding choices.

 BY PATRICK H. BRIGGS 2016